KELO-TV: News operation

 KELO-TV is the perennial local news leader in Sioux Falls, often attracting more viewers than KSFY and KDLT combined.
 When ruling on a merger of KSFY and KDLT, the FCC found that KELO had the majority of advertising revenue and substantial majority of news viewers in the market.
 With a combined footprint that covered 80 percent of the state even before the expansion to Rapid City, it long saw itself as competing with the Argus Leader newspaper, not the other local stations.

 The first local newscasts on KELO-TV—before the station had its own cameras—were produced with a method Floyd called "live film".
 The evening news was filmed in the afternoon, developed, and then played back at the transmitter site.
 A simulated phone call created an opening for a live announcer on site to insert the current weather information into the program.
 The news department expanded over time.
 In addition to its 6 and 10 p.m. evening newscasts, KELO added its first morning news, the half-hour Good Morning KELO-Land, in 1977.
 The Early News, the station's first 5 p.m. local newscast, debuted in 1982; it would be another 40 years before the station added a newscast at 4 p.m. in 2022.

 The station was the first in the market to switch from film to electronic news gathering, doing so in 1973, six years before the other stations in the market.
 It was also the first in the market to present closed captioning in local newscasts in 1991, and it followed close behind KSFY-TV in obtaining a satellite newsgathering truck (in 1988) and in producing its local newscasts in high definition (in 2011).

 KELO-TV also had considerable stability in news personalities.
 Steve Hemmingsen co-anchored the station's local news from 1975 to 2000, estimating he presented some 18,000 newscasts by the time of his retirement.
-For much of that time, he was teamed with Doug Lund, who served 32 years from 1974 to 2006.
+For much of that time, he was teamed with Doug Lund, who served for 32 years from 1974 to 2006.
 Jim Burt, who had begun sports play-by-play at KELO radio in 1948 and crossed over to television when channel 11 went on the air, was the last remaining original employee of channel 11 when he retired in 1987.

 KELO began the deployment of regional Doppler weather radar units in 1997, with two sites in Huron and Beresford.
 A third radar at Wall was installed in 2001.